WaltersArtMuseum/book-kiosk/README.md

 `mogrify -chop 24x0 -gravity East *.jpg`
 ...then from the _left_ side of files in `even/`
 `mogrify -chop 24x0 -gravity West *.jpg`
+5. cd into the assets/ directory
-5. flatten the filestructure back out and do cleanup. cd into the assets/ directory and then `find book/ -mindepth 2 -type f -exec mv -i '{}' book/ ';' && rm -rf book/even/ && rm -rf book/odd/`
+6. then flatten the file structure back out and do cleanup.
+`find book/ -mindepth 2 -type f -exec mv -i '{}' book/ ';' && rm -rf book/even/ && rm -rf book/odd/`